-An offer of admission to any program at the University of Texas School of Dentistry at Houston is expressly contingent upon the successful completion and review of a criminal background check, which is required prior to matriculation.
-The criminal background check will, among other things, serve to verify information provided in the TMDSAS Application.
+An offer of admission to any program at UTSD is expressly contingent upon the successful completion and review of a criminal background check, which is required prior to matriculation.
+The criminal background check will, among other things, serve to verify information provided in the Texas Medical and Dental Schools Application Service (TMDSAS) Application.
 Individuals who do not give permission to the conduct of the criminal background check or who fail to provide the report as required will be subject to withdrawal of the offer of admission to School programs.